 Here is a shocking revelation, are you ready?
-We all use jargon at work because it puts us in a position of power.
+It’s the answer to the question of why do we use jargon.
+Answer: We all use jargon at work because it puts us in a position of power.

 Are you still there?
 Feeling okay?